shaikhalid/browserstack-examples-appium-webdriverio/README.md

 WebdriverIO is a progressive automation framework built to automate modern web and mobile applications.
 It simplifies the interaction with your app and provides a set of plugins that help you create a scalable, robust and flakiness test suite.

 This BrowserStack Example repository demonstrates a WebdriverIO tests framework written in Mocha and nodeJS with parallel testing capabilities.
-The WebdriverIO test scripts are written for the open source [todo](todo).This BrowserStack Demo Mobile App is an e-commerce mobile application which showcases multiple real-world user scenarios.
+The WebdriverIO test scripts are written for the open source [Browserstack Demo App](https://www.dropbox.com/sh/uh34wumb9rsck5i/AAB-rhZwXWt408VcSm_M1bNIa?dl=0).This BrowserStack Demo Mobile App is an e-commerce mobile application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

 The WebDriverIO tests are run on different platforms like on-prem and BrowserStack using various run configurations and test capabilities.